emmanuelmailukyalo/alx-low_level_programming2/0x02-functions_nested_loops/README.md

 #9.
 Print the 9 times table
 #10.
 Add two integers and return the result
 #11.
 Print natural numbers from n to 98
+#12.
+Writing a function that prints the n times table